 Introductions

 he meeting was announced opened by District Director (DD) Talis WONG DTM.
-We are honoured to have our International Director Susan ZHOU, Regional 14 Advisor Gauri Seshadri attending our District Conference and Business Meeting today.
+We are honoured to have our Region 14 International Director Susan ZHOU, Regional 14 Advisor Gauri Seshadri attending our District Conference and Business Meeting today.

 We are also ured to have past Regional 14 Director Kees Broos DTM, a special representative of the

 Board of Directors of Toastmasters International with us.

 The meeting was announced opened by District Director (DD) Talis WONG DTM.
-We are honoured to have our International Director Susan ZHOU, DTM, Regional 14 Advisor Gauri Seshadri attending our District Conference and Business Meeting today.
+We are honoured to have our Region 14 International Director Susan ZHOU, DTM, Regional 14 Advisor Gauri Seshadri attending our District Conference and Business Meeting today.

-We are also ured to have past Regional 14 Director Kees Broos DTM, a special representative of the
+We are also honoured to have past Regional 14 Advisor Kees Broos DTM, a special representative of the

 Board of Directors of Toastmasters International with us.

-DD gave a short introduction to online business meeting rules; and went over the Meeting Agenda.
+DD gave a short introduction to online council meeting rules; and went over the Meeting Agenda.

-International Director Susan ZHOU gave us an inspirational opening remarks.
+Region 14 International Director Susan ZHOU gave us an inspirational opening remarks.

 Talis WONG DTM District Director invited Ophelia Tang, VPE of City University of Hong Kong Toastmasters Club to read the district mission in English and invited .
-And invited Xuezhi Huang,CCB Xiamen Toastmasters Club, AZA Crazy Nut Toastmasters Club,Dell Toastmasters International Club (Xiamen) to read it in Mandarin.
+And invited Xuezhi Huang, VPE of CCB Xiamen Toastmasters Club to read it in Mandarin.

 Credential Report

 Matt STEELE, DTM, Past District Director, presented the Credentials Report.
 Total active presidents and VPEs are 260 so to meet quorum we need 87.
-We have clubs registered 153, the quorum is achieved.
-District officers registered 44.
+We have 153 Club Presidents and VPEs registered, the quorum is achieved.
+44 District officers registered.
 We have 197 possible votes all together.

 Voting Rules

 Talis WONG, DTM, District Director introduced the voting procedure in English, Division R Director Gavin YAO, CC, CL explain the voting procedure in Mandarin, and a test vote with the council members was conducted successfully.
-Competitive